-Section

-STRUCTURAL DESIGN PRELIMINARY PLANS
+STRUCTURAL DESIGN Section PRELIMINARY PLANS OTROCTORAL DESIGN Subject Procedure

-Subject

-Procedure

-All bridges require preliminary plans unless exempted by the Director, Division of Structural Design.
+GENERAL: All bridges require preliminary plans unless exempted by the Director, Division of Structural Design.
 Do not begin preliminary plans until drainage has been approved and the Geotechnical Report is complete.
-Submit an electronic copy which meets Division of Structural Design's Graphic Files Standards
+Submit an electronic copy which meets Division of Structural Design's Graphic Files Standards.

-Submit the preliminary plans to the Division of Structural Design.
+- STAGE 1 SUBMITTAL: Submit the preliminary plans to the Division of Structural Design.
 The Division of Structural Design will return comments noting any changes.
 Upon completion of the review of Stage 1 Preliminary Plans, the Division of Structural Design will determine whether Stage 2 Preliminary Plans submittal is required.
-If not, Stage 1 Preliminary Plans will be considered also as Stage 2 Preliminary Plans.

-If required, submit the Stage 2 Preliminary Plans to the Division of Structural Design.
+If not, Stage 1 Preliminary Plans. - STAGE 2 SUBMITTAL: If required, submit the Stage 2 Preliminary Plans to the Division of Structural Design.